Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: MPI-parallel LBM simulations

 The strong disadvantage of scalar execution can also be seen on the highly parallel level (open symbols in Fig.~\ref{fig:ets_perf_packing_scaling} show the ``naive'' operating point of PPC=8 for this case).
 Since more processes are needed to reach saturation -- if this is possible at all --, the slowdown at larger PPC contributes strongly to the low performance and high energy consumption.
 As a consequence, a well-vectorized LBM code is instrumental for optimal energy to solution, particularly in the highly parallel case when communication plays a noticeable (but not dominant) role.

-Finally we need to comment on how these findings change if a realistic baseline power is used.
-Figure~\ref{fig:ets_perf_packing_scaling_bp} shows the same data as Fig.~\ref{fig:ets_perf_packing_scaling} but with 100\,\W\ of constant power added per node.
-The results are very similar to the chip-level discussion in Sect.~\ref{sec:ets_chip} above: All differences in energy to solution are damped by the larger idle power, but there is still more than 30\,\% gain between a naive scalar code run with PPC=8 and the possible optimal operating point (marked in Fig.~\ref{fig:ets_perf_packing_scaling_bp}) with PPC=4 and 2.3\,\GHZ.
-In contrast to the case where only the chip power is considered, the lowest frequency setting of 1.2\,\GHZ\ is very unfavorable: The large performance degradation together with the communication bandwidth breakdown problem and the large baseline power prohibit the use of very small frequencies, even if energy to solution were the only relevant metric.
-On the other hand, energy is practically constant between 1.7 and 2.7\,\GHZ\ when the best PPC value is chosen, but performance is boosted by 15\,\% at 128 nodes.
+Finally, we need to comment on how these findings change if a realistic baseline power is used.
+Figure~\ref{fig:ets_perf_packing_scaling_bp} shows the same data as Fig.~\ref{fig:ets_perf_packing_scaling} but with the modified per-socket baseline power of $W_0'=73\,\W$ (see Sect.~\ref{sec:ets_chip}).
+The results are very similar to the chip-level discussion: Time to solution becomes more important as the main influencing factor for energy consumption.
+All differences are damped by the larger idle power, but at 128 nodes there is still about 35\% gain between a naive scalar code run with PPC=8 on full sockets (open green triangle) and the possible optimal operating point, which is marked in Fig.~\ref{fig:ets_perf_packing_scaling_bp}) at PPC=4 and 2.3\,\GHZ.
+In contrast to the case where only the bare chip baseline power of $W_0=23\,\W$ is considered, the lowest frequency setting of 1.2\,\GHZ\ is very unfavorable, not only in terms of performance but also in terms of energy: the large performance degradation, the communication bandwidth breakdown problem, and the large baseline power combined prohibit the use of very small frequencies, even if energy to solution were the only relevant metric.
+On the other hand, energy is practically constant between 1.7\,\GHZ\ and 2.7\,\GHZ\ when the best PPC value is chosen (PPC=4 at 2.7\,GHZ, PPC=4 (or 5) at 2.3\,\GHZ, and PPC=5 (or 6) at 1.7\,\GHZ), but performance is boosted by 15\% at 128 nodes (from 18.3\,\GFLUPS\ to 21.1\,\GFLUPS).
+Hence, when the operating point is carefully chosen, it is possible to trade cores for performance at almost constant energy to solution by increasing the clock speed and reducing the number of cores at the same time.